 Modern businesses that require top-notch operational efficiency may opt for a headless eCommerce platform that integrates their platforms, processes, and expertise together seamlessly.
 A headless approach creates a flow of information between the OMS, the warehouse, and the logistics department, enabling operational excellence and business resilience that will help them to remain competitive in the post-Covid world.

-For more in-depth analysis about the future of D2C and how to achieve operational excellence, read the latest BetterCommerce report The ultimate blueprint to delivering an effective D2C strategy here.
+For more in-depth analysis of the future of D2C and how to achieve operational excellence, read the latest BetterCommerce report The ultimate blueprint to Delivering an effective D2C Strategy here.